EvergineTeam/EvergineE2ETests-Workshop/README.md

 - Use BeforeAll to load a new page and run all tests in that page.

 - Run all tests on the same file sequentially

+## 9. Run CI tests on GPU

+- Modify pool in CI pipeline to use a Windows machine with GPU